nim-lang/Nim/doc/manual.rst

 ===============  ===============  ============================================
 pragma           allowed values   description
 ===============  ===============  ============================================
-checks           on|off           Turns the code generation for all execution
+checks           on|off           Turns the code generation for all runtime
                                   checks on or off.
 boundChecks      on|off           Turns the code generation for array bound
                                   checks on or off.